 The defeat of John Bell Hood's Confederate troops in this charge into Franklin was such a terrible setback, with loss of six generals, a large number of commanders, and over 6,000 men, about 20% of his entire force, that the town decided to forget and not commemorate it over the years.
 It built houses, and commercial strip malls, golf courses, et all, over the earthworks of the Union troops who repelled the advance, again and again, handing those troops their defeat.
 There were a few gems in town that commemorated the event, including the Carter House in the center of the battle, and the Carnton Plantation on the East Flank, which, in 1864, had served as a staging area and later hospital for the troops.
 However, for the majority of the battleground, it became a plot by plot buildout over more than one hundred years.

-However, that is now beginning to change, and change quicker than most would have thought.
 In many Civil War quarters, they had given in to the thought that the Battle of Franklin ground was lost to development.
 But now, a 112 acre plot, directly north of the Carnton Plantation, has been bought and is now in development as a battlefield park, and other plots of ground near the Carter House, including the ground of the Carter Cotton Gin, the focal point of many during the battle, are being preserved as well in a twenty acre Carter Hill Battlefield Park, with new visitor center and museum in the planning stages.
 Preservation groups like the local Franklin's Charge, as well as others, and the national Civil War Trust, have been accumulating the acreage one plot at a time.

 Franklin Battlefield - Don't expect a defined and finished park like that at Shiloh or Antietam, this is a work in progress.
 In some ways a visit now is getting in on the ground floor of a preservation project, which will eventually pull back the history that sits beneath the development that is still there.
 For some, you might wait a few years before more of the effort is finished.
 For others who like to see the progression, it might be a unique view of today's preservation, plus the defined sites that are there now.